 Left with no other option, Leg filed an action for partition.
 The Boxlers argued that their agreement to have a right of first refusal amounted to an agreement that the parties waived their right to partition.
 The Trial Court agreed, finding that there was an implied waiver.
 However, the California Appellate Court disagreed and reversed the Trial Court’s decision, finding that the right of first refusal “merely modifies the right of partition to require the selling cotenant to first offer to sell to the non-selling cotenant on terms as favorable as those offered by the prospective buyer.”
 This is now the law in California.
 If you have an agreement (written or verbal) with co-owners, and you want to divide your property, contact ANAND LAW today for a no-obligation evaluation of your situation.

 An action for partition will not be effective as to parties that are not named in the lawsuit.
 Thus, it is critical that all lienholders (e.g. lenders, judgment creditors), co-owners, lessees, and others with possible claims to the land are all named in the lawsuit.
-Parties should be negotiated with before filing if possible.
-In particular, secured lenders should be notified in order to avoid defaults, and to try to reach an agreement as to their treatment in the pending sale.
+Depending on the situation, it may be prudent for parties to attempt negotiation before filing a lawsuit.
+Secured lenders should be notified in order to avoid defaults, and to try to reach an agreement as to their treatment in the pending sale.

 A Litigation Guarantee is a type of title insurance policy that protects a co-owner against claims from unknown parties.
 Essentially, the Litigation Guarantee provides information on all parties that claim interest to the subject land, and is the best way to determine all lien claimants.
 The Litigation Guarantee also provides information on the priority of the liens held.
 If, after completion of the partition or quiet title action, a party comes forward that was not listed in the Litigation Guarantee policy, the title insurance company is responsible for defending against these claims.